Dara-Sy/dummy-app/notes.md

 A Container Component (usually Class) is the Top Component which encloses all other Components Also referred to as a Presentation Component

+State and Props:

+State - makes React Component dynamic from the inside Props - makes React Component dynamic from the outside

+You setState where you extend Component